-The Board, at its meeting on August 19, 2017, approved a proposal for the Company to buy back its fully paid-up equity shares of face value of ₹5 each from the eligible equity shareholders of the Company for an amount not exceeding ₹13,000 crore.
-The shareholders approved the said proposal of buyback of equity shares through the postal ballot that concluded on October 7, 2017.
-The buyback offer comprised a purchase of 11,30,43,478 equity shares aggregating 4.92% of the paid-up equity share capital of the Company at a price of ₹1,150 per equity share.
-The buyback was offered to all eligible equity shareholders (including those who became equity shareholders as on the Record date by cancelling ADSs and withdrawing underlying Equity shares) of the Company as on the record date (i.e November 1, 2017) on a proportionate basis through the 'Tender offer' route.
+The Board, at its meeting on August 19, 2017, approved a proposal for the Company to buyback its fully paid-up equity shares of face value of ₹5/- each from the eligible equity shareholders of the Company for an amount not exceeding ₹13,000 crore.
+The shareholders approved the said proposal of buyback of Equity Shares through the postal ballot that concluded on October 7, 2017.
+The Buyback offer comprised a purchase of 11,30,43,478 Equity Shares aggregating 4.92% of the paid-up equity share capital of the Company at a price of ₹1,150/- per Equity share.
+The buyback was offered to all eligible equity shareholders (including those who became equity shareholders as on the Record date by cancelling American Depository Shares and withdrawing underlying Equity shares) of the Company as on the Record Date (i.e November 1, 2017) on a proportionate basis through the "Tender offer" route.
 The Company concluded the buyback procedures on December 27, 2017 and 11,30,43,478 equity shares were extinguished.
-The Company has utilized its securities premium and general reserve for the buyback of its shares.
-In accordance with Section 69 of the Companies Act, 2013, the Company has created a Capital Redemption Reserve of ₹56 crore equal to the nominal value of the shares bought back as an appropriation from the general reserve.
+The company has funded the buyback from its securities premium and general reserve.
+In accordance with section 69 of the Companies Act, 2013, the company has created 'Capital Redemption Reserve' of ₹56 crore equal to the nominal value of the shares bought back as an appropriation from general

 The Company's objective when managing capital is to safeguard its ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder value.
 In order to maintain or achieve an optimal capital structure, the Company may adjust the amount of dividend payment, return capital to shareholders, issue new shares or buy back issued shares.
 As of March 31, 2018, the Company has only one class of equity shares and has no debt.
-Consequent to the above capital structure, there are no externally imposed capital requirements in $\mathbf{\overline{t}}$ crore, except as stated otherwise
+Consequent to the above capital structure there are no externally imposed capital requirements

-The details of shareholders holding more than 5% shares as at March 31, 2018 and March 31, 2017 are set out below:
+The details of shareholder holding more than 5% shares as at March 31, 2018 and March 31, 2017 are set out below:

-Name of the shareholder As at March 31, 2018 As at March 31, 2017 No. of shares % held No. of shares % held Deutsche Bank Trust Company Americas (Depository of ADRs - legal ownership) 37,99,05,859 17.39 38,33,17,937 16.69 Life Insurance Corporation of India 14,95,14,017 6.85 16,14,36,123 7.03 in ₹ crore, except as stated otherwise
+Name of the shareholder As at March 31, 2018 As at March 31, 2017 Number of shares % held Number of shares % held Deutsche Bank Trust Company Americas (Depository of ADR's - legal ownership) 37,99,05,859 17.39 38,33,17,937 16.69 Life Insurance Corporation of India 14,95,14,017 6.85 16,14,36,123 7.03 in ₹ crore, except as stated otherwise

-The reconciliation of the number of shares outstanding and the amount of share capital as at March 31, 2018 and March 31, 2017 is as follows:
+The reconciliation of the number of shares outstanding and the amount of share capital as at March 31, 2018 and March 31, 2017 is set out below:

-Particulars As at March 3 As at March 31, 2018 As at March 31, 2017 No. of shares Amount No. of shares Amount Number of shares at the beginning of the period 229,69,44,664 1,148 229,69,44,664 1,148 Add: Shares issued on exercise of employee stock options 2,13,071 Less: Shares bought back 11,30,43,478 56 Number of shares at the end of the period 218,41,14,257 1,092 229,69,44,664 1,148
+Particulars As at March 3 As at March 31, 2018 As at March 31, 2017 Number of shares Amount Number of shares Amount Number of shares at the beginning of the period 2,29,69,44,664 1,148 2,29,69,44,664 1,148 Add: Shares issued on exercise of employee stock options 213,071 - - - Less: Shares bought back 11,30,43,478 56 - - Number of shares at the end of the period 2,18,41,14,257 1,092 2,29,69,44,664 1,148

-Employee Stock Option Plan (ESOP)
+Employee Stock Option Plan (ESOP):

-The Company recognizes compensation expense relating to share-based payments in net profit using fair-value in accordance with Ind AS 102, Share-based Payments.
-The estimated fair value of awards is charged to income on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was in substance, multiple awards with a corresponding increase to share options outstanding account.
+The Company recognizes compensation expense relating to share-based payments in net profit using fair-value in accordance with Ind AS 102, Share-Based Payment.
+The estimated fair value of awards is charged to income on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was in-substance, multiple awards with a corresponding increase to share options outstanding account.

-Amendment to Ind AS 102
+Amendment to Ind AS 102: